If you miss a deadline for applying for health insurance, you could be left unprotected without coverage for the entire year ahead.

-November 1: Open Enrollment
+November 1: Open Enrollment starts

-Open Enrollment has two dates it closes.
+Open Enrollment generally closes twice.
+This is the first closing.
 For your plan to begin on January 1, you must have enrolled in the plan before December 15.

-The second and final closing of Open Enrollment is on January 15.
-By January 15, you must have enrolled in a plan that begins on February 1 or you won't have insurance for the year.
+The second and final closing of Open Enrollment allows you to get coverage that starts on February 1.
+You must have enrolled in a plan by January 15, or you won't have insurance for the year.

 If you don't get health insurance during Open Enrollment but experience a qualifying life event, you can still apply for coverage (see Special Enrollment).
 Catch can help you understand whether you qualify.